Become a Fashion Editor: Education and Career Roadmap

 Students in these programs are required to take courses such as English, history, accounting, textiles, design, and marketing.
 Students are also required to work with computerized design programs, worksheets, and other visual aids to generate fresh themes and anticipate new trends for retail displays, fashion shows, and other productions.

 - Complete an internship.
 An internship enables an aspiring fashion editor to hone valuable interpersonal skills needed for interviewing and for the workplace, to learn more about the industry than what is taught in the classroom, and to build a network of contacts.
 The internship experience is also a helpful resume builder.
 Some internship programs require students to maintain a minimum grade point average (GPA) and complete a minimum number of college credit hours.

 - Gain experience with college media.
 Experience working at a college newspaper, radio or television station proves very valuable to an aspiring editor's career prospects.
 Students use the work generated at this level to show their skills to future employers.
 The experience is also an alternative for students who haven't had the opportunity to pursue summer or part-time internships.

 Step 2: Find Employment and Gain Experience in the Field

-- Keep up with current trends.
-It is important for a fashion editor to have a good understanding of the fashion industry and current trends in the market.
-Editors can keep current by viewing fashion shows and visiting designers' offices and showrooms.
+Aspiring editors should look for opportunities to network with others in the field and build strong connections with other writers and editors with whom they work in the course of their careers.
+It is also important for a fashion editor to have a good understanding of the fashion industry and current trends in the market.
+Editors keep current by viewing fashion shows and visiting designers' offices and showrooms.